New Labour was still left wing. Just not Socialist.

 Mr Corbyn’s view seems to have a lot of traction among left leaning commentators.
 One such blogger, Another Angry Voice, asserts:

 The Labour party is no longer a party of the left.
 Embracing the neoclassical economic orthodoxy and positioning themselves ever so slightly to the left of the Tories – as they undeniably have – does not make them a socialist (or even vaguely left-wing) party.

 To understand why, it’s worth understanding the context of how the world that forged left wing, progressive movements in liberal democracies changed.
-And how New Labour and the third way is one of many attempts to re-align liberal and social democratic ideals to the late 20th and early 21st Century world they occupied.
+And how New Labour and the third way is one of many attempts to re-align social democratic ideals to the late 20th and early 21st Century worlds they occupied.